Why is Breathing Air Testing necessary?

 - Water (liquid) – 290 mgm-3 at 5 bar and 20oC.

-In addition, the compressed air quality testing must show a dew point low enough to prevent condensation and freezing.
+Also, the compressed air quality testing must show a dew point low enough to prevent condensation and freezing.
 In particular, the dew point of the air must be at least 5oC below the lowest temperature that the operators use and store the equipment.
 Furthermore, the pressure dew point must not exceed -11oC where the conditions of usage and storage are unknown.

 Further Information on compressed air quality testing is available below